jacmos3/LittleTraveler/README.md

 ## ELEMENTS AND RARITY
 There are 10 categories:

+- Preferred travel environment
+- Talent
+- Preferred place in the world
 - Character
-- Preferred travel environment
 - Preferred Means of Transport
 - Languages spoken
-- Talent
-- Preferred place in the world
 - Travel experience
+- Occupation
 - Preferred Accommodation
 - In the bag
-- Occupation

 And hundreds of elements with variable rarity.
-The total possible combinations are over a 100 billion (124,002,900,000,000)
+The total possible combinations are over a 140 Trillion.

 ===